Back to drug safety directory

 Is promethazine safer than ondansetron for ketamine nausea?

 Not safer; more sedating.
-We prefer ondansetron for most KAP patients.
+We prefer ondansetron for most KAP patients because it controls nausea without adding to the sedation of the session.

 Ready to find out if at-home ketamine fits your situation?